Search and Rescue

 Mission Statement

-The mission of the Umatilla County Sheriff’s Office Search and Rescue Unit is to perform an invaluable service to the community by providing a professional, well-trained, organized, mostly volunteer search and rescue team that is devoted to helping lost and missing persons, overdue hunters, stranded motorist, and others.
-They also provide aid in medical emergencies and perform many other types of search and rescue missions.
-SAR team members also assist our UCSO deputies and other law enforcement agencies at major crime scenes and are available to assist search and rescue teams in other jurisdictions, both regionally and throughout Oregon and Washington, whenever they are needed.
+The mission of the Umatilla County Sheriff’s Office Search and Rescue Unit (UMASAR) is to perform an invaluable service to the community by providing a professional, well-trained, organized, mostly volunteer search and rescue team that is devoted to helping lost and missing persons, overdue hunters, stranded motorist, and others.
+They also aid in medical emergencies and perform many other search and rescue missions.
+SAR team members also assist our UCSO deputies and other law enforcement agencies at major crime scenes and are available to assist search and rescue teams in other jurisdictions, regionally and throughout Oregon and Washington, whenever needed.

 UCSO Search and Rescue, “THIS WE DO, SO OTHERS MAY LIVE”